windriver-codecamp/BigBroffee/robot_control/README.md

 1.Clone the repo: https://github.com/Wind-River/vxworks7-ros2-build.git<br>
 and follow the instructions here: https://github.com/Wind-River/vxworks7-ros2-build<br>

-2.Download the QEMU IA sdk from windriver labs.<br>
-3.Everything in /work/export/ will be copied on the desired vxworks fs medium; For example, a valid setup would be moving /work/export/root/* to /bd0a/usr/ ; The Environment would look like this:<br>
+2.Everything in /work/export/ will be copied on the desired vxworks fs medium; For example, a valid setup would be moving /work/export/root/* to /bd0a/usr/ ; The Environment would look like this:<br>
 /bd0a/usr/lib/<br>
 /bd0a/usr/llvm/<br>
 /bd0a/usr/include/<br>

-4.In the vxworks7-ros2-build directory, clone ssh://git@bitbucket.wrs.com:7999/~mdragusu/ball_follower_robot.git<br>
+3.In the vxworks7-ros2-build directory: git clone ssh://git@bitbucket.wrs.com:7999/~mdragusu/ball_follower_robot.git<br>

-5.Copy the files from ball_follower_robot/mqtt_vxworks/qemu_ia_sdk/ into the SDK folder.
-It will also be necessary to copy the contents of qemu_ia_sdk/toolkit/include/usr/lib/common into export/root/lib.
-Copy mosquitto.vxe and mosquitto.conf inside export/root/<br>
+4.Copy the files from ball_follower_robot/mqtt_vxworks/qemu_ia_sdk/ into the SDK folder.
+It will also be necessary to copy the contents of qemu_ia_sdk/toolkit/include/usr/lib/common into export/root/usr/lib. <br>

+5.Copy mosquitto.vxe and mosquitto.conf inside export/root/ <br>

 6.The following dynamic libraries are required in the export/root folder:libmosquitto.so.1, libssl.so.1, libjson.so.1 and libc.so.1 and can be found inside sdk/toolkit/include/usr/lib/common/<br>

 7.Open a docker container in which to build the application as follows:<br>

 <div>sudo docker run -ti -v /path/to/sdk/wrsdk-vxworks7-qemu:/wrsdk -v $PWD:/work vxros2build:1.0<br>
 $ source /work/build/ros2/ros2_ws/install/setup.bash<br>
 $ cd ball_follower_robot/robot_control/ <br>